PGFerraz/PyNote-Manager/README.md

-# Terminal-note-Manager
+# PyNote-Manager
-A terminal-based note manager with multi-user support, login, and simple note creation/viewing.
+A simple and extensible Python application for creating and managing notes, with support for both command-line and graphical interfaces.

 ## Features